Kandy-IO/kandy-cpaas-python-sdk/tutorials/SMSMessaging.md

   'sender_address': '+16139998877'
 }
 ```
-In case of requesting `default` senderAddress usage, sender_address field in response can be used to understand the actual number used since it contains the number being used as from address.
+In case of passing `default` as sender_address in the request, the actual number from which sms is sent can be identified with `sender_address` field in the response

-> + The delivery_status can have the following values DeliveredToNetwork, DeliveryImpossible
+> + The delivery_status can have the following values: `DeliveredToNetwork`, `DeliveryImpossible`

 ## Receive SMS